stellar/soroban-examples/multisig_1_of_n_account/README.md

 ### Mint

 Call mint, sending to an address.
 The invocation will be signed by the admin using one of the ed25519 keys set in the constructor.
-Choose which key signs by setting the `SECRET_KEY` environment variable.
+Choose which key signs by setting the `--secret-key` option to one of the two keys above.

 ```
-stellar contract invoke --id asset --build-only -- \
+$ stellar contract invoke --id asset --build-only -- \
     mint \
     --to CAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAABSC4 \
     --amount 123 \
   | stellar tx simulate \
-  | tr -d '\n' \
-| | SECRET_KEY=0000000000000000000000000000000000000000000000000000000000000001 \
+  | stellar sign-auth-ed25519 \
-      NETWORK_PASSPHRASE='Test SDF Network ; September 2015' \
-      SIGNATURE_EXPIRATION_LEDGER=4294967295 \
+      --secret-key 0000000000000000000000000000000000000000000000000000000000000001 \
-      stellar sign-auth-ed25519 \
+      --signature-expiration-ledger 2296800 \
   | stellar tx simulate \
   | stellar tx sign --sign-with-key issuer \
   | stellar tx send
 ```

-Note: The issuer is signing the transaction to pay the fee, but the admin signature produce by the `sign-ed25519` plugin is what is authorizing the mint.
+Note: The issuer is signing the transaction to pay the fee, but the admin signature produce by the `sign-auth-ed25519` plugin is what is authorizing the mint.

 ### View Balance